 Children learn pessimism or optimism from the adults in their lives, so providing opportunities for your child to learn from positive, gritty adults is key.

 Your child can interview grandparents, neighbors, or other acquaintances who have worked hard toward a long-term goal.
-He can use the free printable below to ask questions and draw a picture of the interviewee.
+Encourage him/her use the My Great Grit Interview printable found in the Growth Mindset Printables Kit to ask questions and draw a picture of the interviewee.

 These interviews will teach your child how to live life with grit, in addition to the benefits that come with passion and perseverance.

 You can share your “gritty stories” with your child as well.
 It’s helpful for kids to understand that even adults can mess up, but then try again and ultimately solve a problem or reach a goal.

 As your child hears stories about grit from people he admires (including you), he’ll want to mirror these values in his own life.